pieaerts/pieaerts/_workshops/masterclass.md

 ### Testimonials&nbsp;

 ***Daniel (South Africa)*** - I consider Pie’s masterclass as some of the best money I have ever spent.
 What I loved was that Pie wasn’t there to teach the technical elements of photography (although he very generously shared some fantastic tips) but more he spoke about connection.
 How he uses photography to connect to the world, to himself and to his purpose in life.
 Which was incredibly refreshing.
 I found that because of Pie’s ability to speak about what photography was to him it opened space for the rest of us to do the same.
 This wasn’t as much a photography masterclass as much as it was a masterclass on photography as a way of truly living life.
 If you’re a person that finds that being behind your lens is a gateway to connecting to and representing the world then this is the masterclass for you.&nbsp;

+***Laurine (Netherlands)*** - My hearts desire was to find a course where passion, quality and authenticity would dance together.
+Pie totally nailed that.
+I could not have asked for more.
+Jess was just the cherry on the cake with her heartfelt hospitality and nourishing food.
+Give yourself this gift and boost towards your next level as a conscious photographer.&nbsp;

+***Deepa (Philippines)*** - Pie's class really made me think about choices I make: How i see the world, what I spend time and energy creating, who I do it for, and most importantly, why?

 ***Sander (Netherlands) -***&nbsp;It was very nice to finally meet Pie in person after years of following his work.
 This masterclass was not just about photography.
 It was about the relation between a story and a photo.
 If you follow Pie's work, you can tell he can capture these two things simultaneously in one beautiful shot.
 Pie shares his vision, his wisdom, his true opinion and most of all his joy.
 At the end of the day I left Amsterdam with a smile from ear to ear and I fell in love with photography even more than before.